-This Manual cannot teach you how to control direction, speed, or balance.
-That's something you can learn only through practice.
-But control begins with knowing your abilities and riding within them, along with knowing and obeying the rules of the road
+This manual cannot teach you how to control direction, speed, or balance.
+That's something you can learn only through practice, preferably in a formal course of instruction like the PA Motorcycle Safety Program.
+But control begins with knowing your abilities and riding within them, along with knowing and obeying the rules of the road.